IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketFileSource.txt

       The default is to dispatch the operator's thread on any available processor.

-   statisticsInterval -- This optional parameter is valid only if a second
+   metricsInterval -- This optional parameter takes an expression of type
-      output port is defined for the operator.
-It takes an expression of type 'float64' that specifies the interval, in seconds, for producing statistics tuples on that output port.
+      'float64' that specifies the interval, in seconds, for sending operator metrics to the Streams runtime.

-      The default value of the 'statisticsInterval' parameter is '1.0'.
+      The default value of the 'metricsInterval' parameter is '10.0'.

 _____Windowing_____